-Where are you looking?
 What are your arms doing?

 It is important to be aware of the message you are conveying to the speaker – active listening doesn’t just involve words.

 S: Stop and focus.
 This means put your phone away, close your book or magazine, or walk away from your computer.
 This allows you to give the speaker your full attention!

 O: Open to understanding, NOT judging.
 It is hard to be curious and learn about others if we judge them or think we know what is best for them.

 We all have our own unique thoughts, lens, and experiences.